postmeridiem/fframe/README.md

 for examples check the example codebase.

 NOTE: when everything is added at once the flutter_gen package may not yet be available.
 In that case, comment out the missing imports in lib/l10n/l10n.dart and the additional error in that same file.
-Then build the project, reload your IDE project and uncomment the temporary changes in l10n.dart
+Run *flutter gen-l10n* and then reload your IDE project and uncomment the temporary changes in l10n.dart

 <!--
 This README describes the package.
 If you publish this package to pub.dev,